Preface

 Enter the harbor folder.
 If the directory contains the following content (and nothing is missing), we have completed the first step.

-harbor.yml.tmpl to harbor.ymlCopy harbor.yml.tmpl and change its name to harbor.yml.
-Be sure not to directly rename the file to avoid serious consequences due to accidental deletion of content.
+Copy harbor.yml.tmpl and change its name to harbor.yml.
+Do not directly rename the file to avoid serious consequences due to accidental deletion of content.

-Open harbor.yml:
+Open harbor.yml.

 Find harbor_admin_password.

 Change Harbor12345 to another string.
-Please remember this string, as it will become the initial password for the Admin account used to log in to the web console later.
+Please remember this string, as it will become the initial password for the Admin account used to log into the web console later.

 At the top of harbor.yml, find hostname.